justharryjust/AVCTeam3/README.md

 This week hopefully we can get our robot following the line and get the basic robot chassis sorted.

 ##Week 2 Checklist
-- [ ] Thomas: Review and record progress
+- [x] Thomas: Review and record progress
-- [ ] Nicky+Harry: Work on making upgraded chassis prototype 2 which can turn easily (180mm space) and hold sensors
+- [x] Nicky+Harry: Work on making upgraded chassis prototype 2 which can turn easily (180mm space) and hold sensors
-- [ ] Julian: Work on code for making robot follow the white line
+- [x] Julian: Work on code for making robot follow the white line
-- [ ] Adam: Work on code which will open the network gate
+- [x] Adam: Work on code which will open the network gate
-- [ ] Thomas: Help work on code or if not needed help with prototype 2
+- [x] Thomas: Help work on code or if not needed help with prototype 2
+-
+##Week 2 review
+Week 2 we managed to get the robot to follow the line, but it used the "reverse backwards" method instead of PID so hopefully we can change it in future to use PID.
+On the hardware side we managed to make some plans for our final robot design, these need to be uploaded to github, and used to write our reports.
+Networking code managed to be completed but hasnt been tested yet.

 ##Week 3 Checklist
 - [ ] Thomas: Review and record progress
-- [ ] Nicky+Harry: Work on chassis and help with code if needed
+- [ ] Nicky+Harry: Work on chassis and try to start building it.
 - [ ] Julian: Work on code for making robot follow the white line through intersections and turns
-- [ ] Adam: Help with designing code
+- [ ] Adam: Finalise and test networking code, ensure it works as expected, try and merge it with line following code
 - [ ] Thomas: Help work on code or if not needed help with prototype

 ##General Plan